Sitefinity/Telerik.Sitefinity.Samples.Charity/README.md

-Telerik.Sitefinity.Samples.Charity
+Progress.Sitefinity.Samples.Charity
 ==================================

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.Charity.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.Charity.CI/)

 The Charity starter kit (Telerik Charity) can be used to quickly create an interactive and engaging non-profit website.
-Originally inspired by the Microsoft GiveCamp charity events, the Charity starter kit contains a suite of useful custom widgets and helps educate developers about Sitefinity.
+Originally inspired by the Microsoft GiveCamp charity events, the Charity starter kit contains a suite of useful custom widgets and helps educate developers about Sitefinity CMS.

 Using the Charity starter kit, you can create: